 This course covers topics related to distributed computing and cloud systems.
 It presents distributed system architectures; client-server and peer to peer system design; Threading and multi-process computing models; concurrency, synchronization, and inter-process communication; replication, consistency, fault tolerance and recovery.
 Client-server application design for web application and its full stack implementation are discussed.
 Web application development using Python framework on a public cloud is covered.
 Cloud service models; virtualization using VM and containers; their orchestration and performance issues are discussed.
 Case studies on public and private clouds are presented.
-Recent development of multi-cloud and edge clouds are introduced.
+Recent developments of multi-cloud and edge clouds are introduced.
 It includes a major project on the development of distributed software using Python framework and its deployment on a public cloud.
 Prerequisite: EE8216.
 Antirequisite: COE892.
+1 Credit forests, convolutional neural networks, attention mechanism will be introduced.
+Practical applications of such concepts will be taught through implementation in Python, Pandas, Numpy, SciPy, and PyTorch.
+Students will also get an in-depth analysis on ethical issues in machine learning and how they affect engineering (limitations of training data, fairness and error functions).
 1 Credit